osomike/pyspark-training/README.md

 ## Usage
 To run the training notebooks, navigate to your AWS Glue console and start the notebooks.

-## Contributing
-Contributions are welcome!
-Please read the [contributing guidelines](CONTRIBUTING.md) for more information.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Trainer
 The training is conducted by Oscar Mike Claure Cabrera.
 Connect with him on [LinkedIn](https://www.linkedin.com/in/oscarclaure/).